lukavr05/final-year-project/documents/main.typ

 == Introduction to Binary Feature Extraction

-In this chapter, we examine the process of taking compiled binary files as input and extracting meaningful features from it.
-Building upon the attribution metrics discussed in *Chapter 2*, we can tailor the extraction process to yield only the features we care to examine, ignoring some more complex analysis.
-This process is non-trivial; compilers remove or alter high-level information such as variable names, indentation, or comments, leaving behind machine instructions and structural artefacts @alrabaee2020.
+In this chapter, we examine the process of taking compiled binary files as input and extracting meaningful features from them.
+Building upon the attribution metrics discussed in *Chapter 2*, we can tailor the extraction process to yield only the features we intend to examine, ignoring some more complex analysis.
+This process is non-trivial; compilers remove or alter high-level information such as variable names, indentation, or comments, leaving behind machine instructions and structural artifacts @alrabaee2020.
 As a result, feature extraction must operate at a lower abstraction level.

 Furthermore, we will establish the concept of feature extraction: the types of analysis (static and dynamic), as well as their challenges.
 On top of this, developing a feature extraction pipeline will be very important, which will also be developed further in this report.